danchoi/poddb_client/README.markdown

 ## How to use it

 You invoke `poddb` from command line interface, passing it flags and search terms.
-Poddb will send the query over the internet to the poddb server.
+Poddb will send the query over the internet to the Poddb server.
 (So you must be online to use Poddb, though once you've downloaded some podcast audio or video files you can play them entirely offline.)
-The server will send back data, and poddb will launch Vim to let you navigate and interact with the query results.
+The server will send back data, and Poddb will launch Vim to let you navigate and interact with the query results.

 Here is a partial synopsis of the command line interface.
 A more detailed guide